 What's more, hiring a designer means you'll need to divert recruiting resources to find the right person and management resources to guide them once they're on board.

 And no matter how great your organization's culture, you'll have to deal with turnover.

-Here’s the truth: hiring a UX designer is a complicated, time-consuming undertaking.
+Here’s the truth: hiring an in-house UX designer is a complicated, time-consuming undertaking.
 Plus, it’s expensive.
 But if you have the resources to hire the right people and the initiative to build a long-term strategy, then hiring an in-house designer could be the right choice for you.

 Hiring a UX Agency